fdb/enigmeta/_posts/2016-06-29-phd-thesis-generator.md

   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/VZCYH8Fy2sk"></iframe>
 </div>

-I had a selection of these thesises printed.
-Each design used different font sizes and margins, meaning layouts had to be recalculated, talking typical typesetting issues like [widows and orphans](https://en.wikipedia.org/wiki/Widows_and_orphans) into account.
+I had a selection of these theses printed.
+Each design used different font sizes and margins, meaning layouts had to be recalculated, taking typesetting issues like [widows and orphans](https://en.wikipedia.org/wiki/Widows_and_orphans) into account.
 The total number of pages varied between 140 and 180, meaning that the thickness of the book varied as well.
 I added routines to calculate the width of the spine and generate different-sized book covers based on those calculations.

 ![A number of printed variations](/media/blog/phd-thesis-generator/variations.jpg)